 Carroll Lutheran Village is an average-sized non-profit nursing home located in Westminster, Maryland.
-With an overall grade of A-, this facility ended up being one of the top 50 facilities in Maryland.
+With an A- overall grade, we rated this nursing home in the top third of all nursing homes in the nation.
 Based on our analysis, this facility is just about as as good as it gets.
 We also gave this facility phenomenal scores in each of the major categories we assessed.
 More information about these categories can be found below.

 Carroll Lutheran Village